 Customizable Results

 The filler treatment can be tailored to address specific concerns, whether it’s smoothing a hump, lifting a drooping tip, or improving symmetry.
-The practitioner can work gradually to achieve the desired aesthetic outcome.
+The practitioner can gradually work toward the desired aesthetic outcome.

 High-Risk Anatomical Location